getpatchwork/patchwork/docs/deployment.md

 These services typically convert received emails into HTTP POST requests to your endpoint of choice, allowing you to sidestep configuration issues.
-We don't cover this here, but a simple wrapper script coupled with one of these services can be more than to get email into patchwork.
+We don't cover this here, but a simple wrapper script coupled with one of these services can be more than to get email into Patchwork.

 You can also create such as service yourself using a PaaS provider that supports incoming mail and writing a little web app.

 ## (Optional) Configure your VCS to Automatically Update Patches

-The `tools` directory of the patchwork distribution contains a file named `post-receive.hook` which is a sample git hook that can be used to automatically update patches to the `Accepted` state when corresponding commits are pushed via git.
+The `tools` directory of the Patchwork distribution contains a file named `post-receive.hook` which is a sample git hook that can be used to automatically update patches to the `Accepted` state when corresponding commits are pushed via git.